FAQUmbrella Festival 2022

 Established in 2016, Umbrella is an open access contemporary live music festival in South Australia that activates the state in Winter, Umbrella primarily takes place in live music venues but we have seen Umbrella events in other unique locations such as warehouses, carparks, trams, parklands and hospitals.
-2021 will be the first year that Umbrella officially launches in regional South Australia, and the festival continues to activate the Adelaide CBD and metropolitan suburbs and council areas.
+2022 will focus on existing brick and mortar venues and small businesses throughout the Adelaide CBD, metropolitan suburbs, and regional areas.

 Who can register an event with Umbrella Festival?

 Whether you are an artist, an event manager, a council, a promoter, agency or venue, everyone is welcome to register their event with the festival.

 What are the key dates in 2022 that I need to know?